agateau/pixelwheels/docs/gdxui.md

 ### Label
 - style (string, optional)
 - align (alignment, optional)
+- wrap (boolean, optional): If set to true and width is defined, the Label height is adjusted to fit the Label text in the defined width

 Text is defined by the element text.
 You can insert multiple lines using `\n`.

 ### ScrollPane